2023 Most Popular Mechanical Engineering Master's Degree Schools in Alabama

 Of the 25 students majoring in ME at Auburn, 84% are male and 16% are female.

-Out of the 5 schools in Alabama that were part of this year’s ranking, University of Alabama at Birmingham landed the # 3 spot on the list.
-Located in the medium-sized city of Birmingham, UAB is a public college with a very large student population.
+A rank of #3 on this year’s list means University of Alabama at Birmingham is a great place for mechanical engineering students working on their master’s degree.
+Located in the medium-sized city of Birmingham, UAB is a public school with a very large student population.

 Women make up 6% of the ME majors at the school.